probantan/gallary/README.md

 * `save`, `update` and `delete` methods in both models

 ## Admin Dashboard
-Use django admin to post photos to the database and manage the photos
+Use django admin to post photos to the database and manage the photos also note that when you do this then then those photos may disappear after sometime.

 ## Setup